daumling/dataset/docs/modify.md

 ## Modifying Data

 There are numerous calls available to modify a dataset.
 All calls set the modified flag of the affected dataset and its parents.
-If the master dataset is a file or another storage backend, and it was opened with the option `autosave` to `true`, altering data is committed to storage immediately, which may cause exceptions to be thrown because of write errors.
+If the master dataset is a file or another storage backend, and it was opened with the option `autoflush` to `true`, altering data is committed to storage immediately, which may cause exceptions to be thrown because of write errors.
 See also `flush()` below.

 ### Data By Reference